Nearby cycles on Drinfeld-Gaitsgory-Vinberg Interpolation Grassmannian and long intertwining functor: Proofs - I

 \vsp In $\S$ \ref{ssec-affine-flag}, we sketch how to generalize our main theorems to (affine) flag varieties.

 \vsp The proof of Theorem \ref{prop-local-to-global-nearby-cycle} is postponed to $\S$ \ref{s-proofs-2} because we need more sheaf-theoretic input.

 \ssec{An axiomatic framework} The essence of our proofs of Theorem \ref{thm-main} and Theorem \ref{prop-local-to-global-nearby-cycle} is to use Braden's theorem and the contraction principle to show taking unipotent nearby cycles commutes with certain pull-push functors.
 In this subsection, we give an axiomatic framework for these arguments.

-To do this, we need some definitions that generalize those in $\S$ \ref{ssec-braden}.
+\sssec{The main result} Suppose we are given the following data: \begin{itemize} \item A $\mBG_m$-action on $\mBA^1$ given by $s\cdot t := s^n t$, where $n$ is a negative integer;